uwxuhao/jekyll-now/_posts/2017-9-17-Java-Container.md

 The _Arrays.asList()_ can convert an _Array_ to _Collection_, but when using the _Arrays.asList()_, the size of the _Collection_ is fixed.
 That mean the user cannot change the size of the _Collection_ again.
 That is because the underlying representation of the list is _Array_.

 Another problem about _Arrays.asList()_ is this function takes a best guess about the resulting type of the _List_, and does not pay attention to what you are assigning it to.
+(It seems that the problem has been fixed in Java 8)

 ```java
 import java.util.*;